trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Hardware Compatibility
 ======================

-The PC-BSD® installer allows you to quickly determine if your system's video card, Ethernet card, wireless device, and sound card are compatible with
+The TrueOS® installer allows you to quickly determine if your system's video card, Ethernet card, wireless device, and sound card are compatible with
-PC-BSD®.
+TrueOS®.

 A "Hardware Compatibility" icon in Control Panel provides a quick overview of the system's detected hardware.
 To start the application, double-click its icon in Control Panel or type :command:`pc-sysinstaller -checkhardware`.